jadecobra/gym/python_tdd/docs/TDD_TRUTH_TABLE.md

-# How to write classes in python
+# How to write conditionals in python

-This tutorial will step through learning the [Truth Table](https://en.wikipedia.org/wiki/Truth_table) in python using Test Driven Development
+We will will step through learning conditional statements in python using Test Driven Development using the [Truth Table](https://en.wikipedia.org/wiki/Truth_table)

 ## Prerequisites